lemonlabs/slidingdebugmenu/README.md

 ==================

 SlidingDebugMenu is a helper layout for developers that allows easy access to the state of the device and its settings from anywhere in your application.
-Use predefined modules or implements your own to suit your development needs!
+Use predefined modules or implement your own to suit your development needs!

 ![Example Image][1]

 Including in your project
 -------------------------

-The library supports the Android gradle build system.
-Create a `libs` folder in your project and copy `slidingdebugmenu-0.1.0.aar` to it.

-Add that folder to your repositories in `build.gradle`

-    repositories {
-        flatDir {
-            dirs 'libs'
-        }
-    }

-and add the dependency

-    dependencies {
-        compile 'co.lemonlabs:slidingdebugmenu:0.1.0@aar'
-    }

-or you can check the demo code.
+To be added

 Usage
 -----